ziman/pictionary/README.md

 ##todos shoulds
-*Have one size for the canvas so drawings are 1:1 the same for everyone (and resizing shouldn't delete drawings)* Have the round timer decrease to some extend when the first user guesses right.
+*Have one size for the canvas so drawings are 1:1 the same for everyone (and resizing shouldn't delete drawings)* *Have the round timer decrease to some extend when the first user guesses right.*
-*Show the number of letters in the topbar* point system based on time.
+*Show the number of letters in the topbar* point system
+	(Let admin) choose between:
+	1. *Based on time.
 		For example amount of seconds left * 10 points.
-	After each guess the time goes down by time left / amount of people ? timer = timer - (timer/users.length)
+		After each guess the time goes down by time left / amount of people ? timer = timer - (timer/users.length)*
+	2. Based on guess order
+		If 8 people connect (or guess correctly) the first gets 8 points, the second 7 etc.
+	12. *for this: we need to figure out WHO guessed correcly first and set a correct guess to their {}.*
+		*also then we can count points for this user.*
 Have some sort of timeout between loading states for better overview of what's going on.

 --- for the canvas